Welcome to viewpoint

 Remember, it’s important to recognise that not everyone will be on board immediately.
 Understandably, those under pressure with their own KPIs might only be interested in financial performance.
 That’s when framing ESG in terms of business benefits is so important.

-With the right ideas, focus and approach, your case for getting your company to prioritise sustainability and ESG will be hard to ignore.
+With the right ideas, focus and approach, your case for encouraging workplace sustainability and ESG will be hard to ignore.

 Read more about how you can drive a commitment to sustainability at work: